Towards Reliable Medical Image Segmentation by Modeling Evidential Calibrated Uncertainty: Experimental results

 To further validate the robustness and accuracy of the DEviS model in diagnosing brain tumor diseases, experiments were conducted under differing levels of Gaussian noise, Gaussian blur, and random masking.
 It is worth mentioning that we included the nnFormer model based on the Transformer architecture, which has shown good performance in 3D medical image segmentation, for comparison in this study.

-\textbf{1) Comparison with U-Net and transformer based methods.} As shown in Fig. \ref{F_4} (a), under normal conditions, V-Net, Attention-UNet, nnU-Net, and nnFormer demonstrate comparable performance; however, their segmentation performance begins to degrade under different levels of Gaussian noise, Gaussian blur, and random masking, with the impact becoming more pronounced as the severity increases.
+As shown in Tab.~\ref{tab_brats1}, under normal conditions, V-Net, Attention-UNet, nnU-Net, and nnFormer demonstrate comparable performance; however, their segmentation performance begins to degrade under different levels of Gaussian noise, Gaussian blur, and random masking, with the impact becoming more pronounced as the severity increases.
 The integration of DEviS enhances the robustness under different levels of Gaussian noise, Gaussian blur, and random masking.
 Taking the Attention-UNet method based on U-Net as an example, the introduction of DEviS results in an average increase of 12.6\% and 5.1\% in the Dice metric under Gaussian noise and Gaussian blur conditions, respectively.
 Similarly, considering the nnFormer based on the Transformer, the introduction of DEviS leads to an average increase of 2.21\% and 5.93\% in the Dice metric under Gaussian noise and random masking conditions, respectively.
-It is noteworthy that DEviS exhibits superior robustness in uncertainty estimation compared to the conference version of the TBraTS method.
-Additionally, as depicted in Fig. \ref{F_4} (c), the segmentation results of different methods show that under Gaussian noise, introducing the DEviS model can slightly improve the segmentation results of nnU-Net and V-Net, while U-Net and Attention-UNet with DEviS demonstrate more robust segmentation results.
+It is noteworthy that DEviS exhibits superior robustness in uncertainty estimation compared to the conference version of the TBraTS~\cite{zou2022tbrats} method.
+Additionally, as depicted in Fig.~\ref{F_livsbrats} \textbf{b}, the segmentation results of different methods show that under Gaussian noise, introducing the DEviS model can slightly improve the segmentation results of nnU-Net and V-Net, while U-Net and Attention-UNet with DEviS demonstrate more robust segmentation results.
 This is because nnU-Net and V-Net themselves possess certain noise resistance capabilities.
+We also observed that Attention-UNet exhibited inconsistent performance across the ISIC2018 and BraTS2019 datasets, with our method achieving superior performance when integrated.
+Our analysis is as follows.
+First, the ISIC2018 dataset has ambiguous lesion boundaries and high texture variability, making it challenging for the attention mechanism to effectively focus on key regions, resulting in lower Dice scores.
+Second, in the BraTS2019 dataset, the tumor structures are relatively well-defined, allowing the attention mechanism to better capture different lesion regions, leading to a more significant improvement with AU+our.
+Finally, our method integrates both evidential uncertainty and calibrated uncertainty penalization, which further optimizes attention distribution, particularly in complex multi-class segmentation tasks.
+Further analyses of challenging failure cases of uncertainty estimation on ISIC2018, LiTS2017, and BraTS2019 are provided in the Supplementary Materials.